• Skip to main content

 This Instant Pot Jam can be made with fresh or frozen fruit, like strawberries, blueberries, peaches, apricots and others.
 No pectin needed!

-Homemade jam is very easy to make, especially if you have the Instant Pot.
-You only need fruit, water, sugar and lemon juice to make it.
-No high fructose corn syrup or pectin needed!
+Homemade jam is very easy to make, especially if you have an Instant Pot.
+You only need fruit, water, sugar, and lemon juice to make it.
+No high fructose corn syrup or pectin is needed!
 You can use virtually any fruit, fresh or frozen.
 It takes only 3 minutes to pressure cook it and can be stored in the fridge for up to 2 weeks.
 We love it on toasted bagels or toast but also as fillings in desserts.

 Ingredients needed:

-• fruit (fresh or frozen; at least 1 pound)
+• fruit: fresh or frozen; at least 1 pound; I used blueberries, strawberries and peaches;

 How to make jam in the Instant Pot?